Veterans Memorial Parkway: History

 London endured a long debate about in-city freeway connections through the city and west to Sarnia, through the 1960s.
 Repeated debates moved the links into and out of the city limits, and considered numerous options that either cut through existing neighbourhoods or were routed further out from the city center.
-The road would connect to Highway 401 in the south and join up with Highway 402 in the west.
+One proposed road would connect to Highway 401 in the south and join up with Highway 402 in the west.
 This plan, however, never came to fruition due to city council's reluctance to fund an urban freeway.
 When city council became more united in opposition to Highway 402 being routed through London, the highway now known as Veterans Memorial Parkway was conceived by the Ontario government as a compromise: a spur highway that would run along the eastern parts of London.

 The City of London and the province decided that the proposed road would be constructed as a two-lane highway from Highway 401 north to Oxford Street.
 Designed as a super two, the design included a 250 m right-of-way so that an additional carriageway could be built in the future.
 As well, the road would be designated as Highway 100 and named Airport Road.
-The road featured traffic lights at intersections, with available land to build interchanges if warranted.
+The road featured traffic lights at intersections, with available right-of-way to build interchanges if warranted.
 Construction on Airport Road began in early 1975, with its official opening in 1977.

 The London–Middlesex Act, passed December 10, 1992, expanded the municipal boundaries of the City of London effective January 1, 1993.

 Consequently, the Ministry of Transportation transferred responsibility for Highway 100 to the city several months later on June 24.

 In 1998, the road was extended further north from Oxford to Huron Street.

 On April 17, 2003, funding was announced as part of a joint venture between the City of London, the Government of Ontario, and the Government of Canada, to widen Airport Road from Highway 401 to Oxford Street.
 Construction began in 2004, using the right-of-way to construct another carriageway separated by a grass median.

-The completion of the project resulted in a four-lane, divided highway with room for future interchanges and overpasses, similar to that of the Hanlon Expressway.
+The completion of the project resulted in a four-lane, divided highway with at-grade intersections but sufficient room for future interchanges and overpasses, similar to that of the Hanlon Expressway.
 The widening was completed in 2005.

 On October 25, 2005, the London city council voted in favour of renaming Airport Road as the Veterans Memorial Parkway as a tribute to Canadian veterans.

 This name change ceremoniously took place on September 15, 2006.

 The state of the parkway quickly drew the ire of locals and veterans, with one remarking that the weeds and litter were an "insult".

 A C$1.5 million proposal for beautification, designed by local architect Ron Koudys, called for the planting of flowers within the median, and shrubs and trees along the outskirts of the road.
 However, due to lack of funding, it took until 2010 for the project to begin.